 Unfortunately, the worsening global debt situation and rising interest rates are eroding the hybrid financing model's ability to offset the decline in donor contributions.
-World Bank leadership and donors already responded by introducing rules for IDA20 that limit eligibility for IDA grants to countries in or at high risk of debt distress only, and countries at moderate risk of debt distress "The truth is, we are pushing the limits of this important concessional resource, and no amount of creative financial engineering will compensate for the fact that we need more funding."
+World Bank leadership and donors already responded by introducing rules for IDA20 that limit eligibility for IDA grants to countries in or at high risk of debt distress only, and countries at moderate risk of debt distress are now eligible for loans only.
+However, with almost 50% of all IDA countries already in or at high risk of

+"The truth is, we are pushing the limits of this important concessional resource, and no amount of creative financial engineering will compensate for the fact that we need more funding."

-- World Bank President, Ajay Banga
+World Bank President, Ajay Banga